OpenGenderTracking/globalnamedata/README.md

 ## Setup

-The easiest way to set up Global Name Data is to clone the repo and open an R console in the base directory.
+The easiest way to set up Global Name Data is to clone the repo and open an R console in the base directory of the project.
+Once there you can run `master.R` and that will bring all the necessary functions into your workspace.

-Functions for downloading and processing data from the various sources are exposed in the workspace as each script in the `src/gather` directory are read in to R. Shared functions for handling data are made available by loading `src/shared.R`.
+Specifically you should run

+    source("master.R", chdir = TRUE)

+in the console.
+That will allow R to set the correct working directory.

+## Not an R user?

+If you're mainly interest in the data, pre and post classified name data is available in the [data directory](https://github.com/OpenGenderTracking/globalnamedata/tree/master/data).

 ### Dependencies